cric96/Template-Hugo-Reveal-Slides/README.md

 The lower the number, the higher the slide will be in the presentation.

 If you want to see a complete example, you can check one of my presentations [here](https://github.com/cric96/hello-aarhus)](https://github.com/cric96/hello-aarhus)

+For any other details, please refer to the [reveal-hugo](https://github.com/dzello/reveal-hugo)